Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

 ## Improvements

-If you feel tired you can jump to the conclusions.
+If you feel tired you can jump to the conclusions section.
 But if you want to improve your web development skills, here are some ideas to extend the application.

 ### Add a counter for the number of items in the cart

-It would be great if the user can see the number of items in the cart each time the `Buy now` button is clicked.
+It would be great if the user could see the number of items in the cart each time the `Buy now` button is clicked.
 This way, the user has a visual indication that the item was successfully added to the cart.

 Add a new state to keep track of the number of items in the cart.